 However, threat actors often intentionally craft malicious files to have the same size as their benign counterparts.
 Other attributes, including digital signature and cryptographic hash, may better identify files and should be used instead of file size whenever possible.

 Cryptographic hashes can provide a reliable and unique value for an application file as long as the cryptography used is strong and the hash is already associated with a “good” file.
 A cryptographic hash is usually accurate no matter where the file lives, what it is named, or how it is signed.

 However, cryptographic hashes are less helpful when files are updated.
-For instance, when patching an application, the patched version will have a different hash.
-In these cases, the patch may appear legitimate through its digital signature and the cryptographic hash added to the allowlist.
+For instance, the patched version will have a different hash when patching an application.
+The patch may appear legitimate in these cases through its digital signature and the cryptographic hash added to the allowlist.

 5. Digital Signature and Publisher